 Reference material: To learn more about native grasses that would grow best for your environment I suggest you consult “Ornamental Grasses for Cold Climates” by Mary Hockenberry Meyer.
 This 40 page soft cover book originally published in 2004 by the University of Minnesota Extension Service (and subsequently updated) is based on research done over 17 years at the University Landscape Arboretum.
 It is well illustrated with color photos and most importantly will advise you which species are best to avoid.
 A visit to the Landscape Arboretum in summer and fall, especially to the grass development plot will show you how these grasses will look in the landscape.

-Gary Bebeau is a member, director and officer of The Friends of the Wild Flower Garden.
+Gary Bebeau is a member of the Friends of the Wild Flower Garden.
 Photos ©G D Bebeau.